 Recommendation Update(s) Next Steps Recommendation 21 InternetNZ and the DNCL should undertake a work programme to develop a trusted notifier regime.
-SME: DNCL w/ support from Chief Security Officer DNCL has engaged a third party to provide a report on the following: 1) DNCL's corporate structure with respect to its role as a regulator; 2) The specific regulatory issues to be considered when creating a trusted notified regime (using the Internet & Jurisdiction Policy Network's tool kit's headings of "Identification and Notification", "Evaluation", "Action", etc. as a structure, or similar); and 3) International developments (new trends and changes in thinking will be covered, for example, intermediary liability. trusted notifier regime.
-SME: DNCL w/ support regulator; 2) The specific regulatory issues to be considered when creating a trusted notified regime (using the Internet & Jurisdiction Policy Network's tool kit's headings of "Identification and Notification", "Evaluation", "Action", etc. as a structure, or similar); and 3) International developments (new trends and changes in tradica notifier regime.
+SME: DNCL w/ support from Chief Security Officer DNCL has engaged a third party to provide a report on the following: 1) DNCL's corporate structure with respect to its role as a regulator; 2) The specific regulatory issues to be considered when creating a trusted notified regime (using the Internet & Jurisdiction Policy Network's tool kit's headings of "Identification and Notification", "Evaluation", "Action", etc. as a structure, or similar); and 3) International developments (new trends and changes in thinking will be covered, for example, intermediary liability, legislative and political The Report is due in May and is intended to be used when making a decision about the design of a trusted notifier regime.

 proposals that refer to a trusted notifier regime or voluntary measures more generally, and relevant case law) Recommendation 24 InternetNZ should set a deadline for registrants to resolve self-conflicted domain names.
 SME: DNCL The DNC is already enforcing current .nz policy around self conflicted names, thus the deadline is already in place.
 The DNC has identified and resolved over 300 names already and will continue as part of compliance work.
 1600 conflicted names remain.
 At the end of the pilot we will know more about the number of sets yet to be resolved.
 Recommendation 25 InternetNZ should set a deadline for parties to come to an agreement on resolving conflicted domain names.
 SME: DNCL Online dispute resolution (ODR) pilot program is now live, The parties to each of the 1,300 sets of 2 party conflicted names are each being offered use of ODR over the next 6 months.
-Note: there are an additional 300 conflicted names where 3 or more parties have claim rights and thus not Recommendation 26 Following deadline expiration, names should be released for general registration. suitable for the ODR pilot.
+Note: there are an additional 300 conflicted names where 3 or more parties have claim rights and thus not Recommendation 26 Following deadline expiration, names should be released for general registration.
+SME: DNCL suitable for the ODR pilot.
 See here about ODR https://dnc.org.nz/for-consumers/online -dispute-resolution-pilot/